QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Comparing Two Algorithms

 \section{Comparing Two Algorithms}

 Given the different categories and properties of the MAPF algorithms, hard maps for one algorithm might not be hard for the other.
-Therefore, for two-algorithm experiments, we aim to generate maps that are easy for one algorithm and hard for the other by maximizing the performance gap between them.
+Therefore, we aim to generate maps that are easy for one algorithm and hard for the other by maximizing the performance gap between them.